hero media

 The Rylstone Kandos Region is an outpost of cool country charm located just three hours’ drive from Sydney.
 You can visit a winery, learn about the area’s ancient and modern history, experience country charm, sample local produce and enjoy everything from bushwalking to birdwatching against a backdrop comprising Wollemi National Park and the Capertee Valley.

-Explore the Ganguddy-Dunns Swamp
+Explore the Dunns/ Ganguddy Swamp

 Start your seven-day journey with a visit to this peaceful body of water.
-Despite its name, Dunns Swamp, or Ganguddy as it is known to the Dabee people of the Wiradjuri nation, is not a swamp at all, but rather a peaceful waterway that was formed after the building of Kandos weir in the 1920s.
+Despite its name, Dunns Swamp, or Ganguddy as it is known to the Dabee people of the Wiradjuri nation, is not a swamp at all, but rather a peaceful waterway formed after the building of Kandos weir in the 1920s.

-Located along a squiggle of the Cudgegong River that wends its way through Wollemi National Park for about five kilometres, slip out onto the surface on a guided tour with Southern Cross Kayaking.
+Located along a squiggle of the Cudgegong River that wends its way through Wollemi National Park for about five kilometres, slip out onto the surface on a guided tour with Southern Cross Kayaking .
 The beauty of the waterway is only part of the appeal.
 Apart from the soaring sandstone escarpments and rugged geological features, the eco-conscious tour demonstrates the Dabee People’s connection to the land as it glides past Aboriginal rock art and sites of significance to the Traditional Owners of the land.

 While here, you can also cast a line out, boat about, follow bush trails in search of native flora and fauna and set up camp for the night, should the seductive serenity prove too hard to leave.

-Step into the 170-year-old sandstone stable, now a cellar door at De Beaurepaire Wines.
-(Image: Destination NSW)
+Step into the Frenchy-chic De Beaurepaire Wines.
+(Image: Kassia byrnes)

 Find the yum in yum cha

 Owner and chef Na Lan has been doling out dumplings and delicious yum cha in the Central West since 2008.
-Lunchtime can be extremely busy at 29 Nine 99 and the crowd is a mix of local families and day-trippers drawn to the fun décor and nostalgia of eating yum cha.
+Lunchtime can be extremely busy at 29 Nine 99 , and the crowd is a mix of local families and day-trippers drawn to the fun décor and nostalgia of eating yum cha.

 While the dining room is very small, there’s more seating outside.
 Pace yourself as the plump pork buns and dumplings packed with pork and prawns live up to the hype.
 In addition to enjoying yum cha, a must while in the Mudgee Region, you can purchase everything from tea to teapots and clothing, all adorned with Chinese motifs and rose-gold accents.
 Na Lan grew up in Xian, in the Shaanxi province, and named the eatery after the date she married her Australian husband, Reg (September 29, 1999).

+Naked Lady Wines is potentially clothing optional, but only if you’re in the privacy of your bedroom at The Barn Red Room , which is located above the Naked Lady Wines Cellar Door.
 It’s the simplicity of a stay at this vineyard that makes the experience so special.
-There are two bedrooms with ensuites located at Naked Lady Wines, which offers gourmands the opportunity to get to know the wines and the winemaker in this down-to-earth district.
+There are two bedrooms with en-suites located at Naked Lady Wines, which offers gourmands the opportunity to get to know the wines and the winemaker in this down-to-earth district.

 Arrange for a home-cooked dinner to be delivered to the mezzanine level of the barn where you can enjoy views out to Wollemi National Park.
 Ganguddy-Dunns Swamp, about 30 minutes away, is home to a population of platypus, which you might spot the next morning if you’re lucky.